Respect for human dignity

 Catholic teaching promotes peace as a positive, action-oriented concept.
 In the words of Pope John Paul II, "Peace is not just the absence of war.
 It involves mutual respect and confidence between peoples and nations.
 It involves collaboration and binding agreements."
 There is a close relationship in Catholic teaching between peace and justice.
 Peace is the fruit of justice and is dependent upon right order among human beings.

 A community is genuinely healthy when every single person is flourishing.
-This is not the utilitarian formula of the greatest good for the greatest number, but the moral formula of the greatest good for all, simply on the basis that they are human beings and therefore inherently worthy of respect
+This is not the utilitarian formula of the greatest good for the greatest number, but the moral formula of the greatest good for all, simply on the basis that they are human beings and therefore inherently worthy of respect.

 We show respect for the Creator by our stewardship of creation.
 We have a responsibility to care for the world's goods as stewards and trustees, not primarily, let alone merely, as consumers.
 As people working toward making these principles a reality, good stewardship also means making careful and responsible decisions with the resources entrusted to us.

-In a world where we see deepening divisions between rich and poor, the powerful and the powerless, the Catholic tradition reminds us that God stands firmly on the side of the most marginalised members of society.
-While every person’s needs are important, we must consider first and foremost how the lives of the most vulnerable people are impacted or enhanced by decisions we make.
+In a world where we see deepening divisions between rich and poor, the powerful and the powerless, the Catholic tradition reminds us that God stands firmly on the side of the most marginalized members of society.
+While every person's needs are important, we must consider first and foremost how the lives of the most vulnerable people are impacted or enhanced by decisions we make.

 We believe every person has an understanding of what is wrong and what is right.
 With Moral integrity, a person should be able to do the right even when no one is watching at all times.